999

 Our 999 emergency service operates around the clock across Berkshire, Buckinghamshire, Hampshire and Oxfordshire.

-Our road crews work with emergency call takers, dispatchers and clinicians working in our two clinical co-ordination centres to deal with 1.2million 999 calls each year.
+Our road crews work with emergency call takers, dispatchers and clinicians working in our two call centres to deal with 1.2million 999 calls each year.

 Calling 999 if you have a speech or hearing impairment